JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 - `AClass` is a thing
 - `Foo` is a thing that writes to the console
 - `Initialize()` ties them together

 Arlo goes on to say:

 > An application also has two relevant time frames: initialization and running

-Initialization is handled by `Initialize()` which has no side effects and so is easy to test.
+Initialization is handled by `Configure()` which has no side effects and so is easy to test.

 We can test each part in isolation.
 Everything that happens during Running is already tested separately, except for `Main()` which is *very* simple, and would be very hard to get wrong and still compile.